 Musical genius Frank Ocean's mom, Katonya Breaux, developed Unsun, which is a mineral sunscreen for dark skin tones.
 Its universally flattering coverage works on a wide range of complexions, with SPF 30 that won't leave any signs it's even there.

 This oil-free, waterproof formula feels light as a feather.
 Using SPF 55, it works just as hard without the heavy residue.

-If gorgeous Glossier models lathering this clear, water- and gel-based sunscreen on doesn't make you feel like you need it, maybe the fact that it actually works on all skin tones will.
+If the gorgeous Glossier models lathering this clear, water- and gel-based sunscreen on don't make you feel like you need it, maybe the fact that it actually works on all skin tones, being that it's completely invisible will.
 It has sun and skin benefits with microcapsules that rapidly absorb into your pores.

 This is a totally invisible, nontoxic sunscreen that acts a primer and moisturizer in one.
 It has a gripping consistency, so it's perfect to apply right before makeup so you can achieve that second-skin finish.

 This silky formula seeps right into the skin has a clear consistency that goes on sheer.
 With its SPF 50 and sun-protection technology, it can withstand the toughest heat.
 So if you have a long day outdoors ahead of you, keep this one in reach.

 Rest assured that the Internet has spoken and dermatologists have confirmed that these are the absolute best sheer sunscreens on the market.